Dedyjagok/web-warung-ddd/README.md

 - **Total Price Calculation**: Automatically calculates the total price of selected products.
 - **Checkout**: Processes the checkout and updates the stock levels.
 - **Transaction History**: Displays a history of all transactions with product details and dates.
+- **Login**: Secure login feature to restrict access to authorized users only.
+- **Logout**: Allows users to securely log out of the application.

 ## Technologies Used